-Affidea is a Dutch holding company that employs more than 3,500 medical professionals.
-The company operates diagnostic, clinical laboratory and cancer treatment (radiotherapy) centers in Poland, Hungary, Romania, Bosnia and Herzegovina, Croatia, Greece, Italy, Turkey, the Czech Republic, Ireland, Switzerland, Lithuania, Bulgaria, Serbia and Portugal.
+Affidea is a Dutch holding company that works with more than 7000 professionals across Europe.
+The company operates diagnostic, clinical laboratory and cancer treatment (radiotherapy) centers in Poland, Hungary, Romania, Bosnia and Herzegovina, Croatia, Greece, Italy, Turkey, the Czech Republic, Ireland, Switzerland, Lithuania, Bulgaria, Serbia, Spain, Portugal.
 Affidea's activities are divided into three divisions - Affidea Diagnostics, which operates diagnostic centers, Affidea Cancer Treatment Centres, which provide state-of-the-art comprehensive cancer treatment services, and Affidea Labs, which provide high-quality laboratory investigations.
 Affidea is audited by E&Y and its centers operate strictly according to the globally accepted standard – ISO 9001.

 Affidea’s solid foundation dating from the early days of change of the Political Systems in Central/ Eastern Europe, combined with the fundamental strength of its business model has ensured the company’s rapid expansion and powerful investor backing.

 |1999||GE Equity and Dresdner Kleinwort Benson back the founders of the company with an 8 Million USD for a buyout of Elbit – a company operating several diagnostic centres in Hungary.
 Euromedic International N.V. is formed.|

 |2000||The company raises a further 8.4 Million USD in equity for expansion.
 The Global Environment Fund of Washington D.C. underwrites the majority of the issue.
 Euromedic expands its activities to Poland, Bosnia and Herzegovina and Romania and begins operating dialysis centers beside the diagnostic ones.|